-We have developed tests strips that can be used to diagnose the seven main types of haemorrhagic fever.
+We have developed test strips that can be used to diagnose the seven main types of haemorrhagic fever.

-• Flu and respiratory viruses: a continuous surveillance
+• Flu and respiratory viruses: continuous surveillance

 The disease burden for Acute Respiratory Infections (ARI) is estimated at 3.9 million deaths (WHO, 2002).
-ARI are among the leading causes of death in children under 5 years but diagnosis and attribution are difficult and uncertain.
-The necessity of an efficient surveillance network for respiratory infections focused on influenza and respiratory viruses was reinforced in 2009 by the emergence and worldwide spread of a new pandemic strain of Influenza A(H1N1) virus.
-Indeed, continuous global surveillance is the cornerstone of preparedness and response.
-By this project, the Institut Pasteur and its International Network will support the following overall goal: assist public health infrastructures of host countries (Senegal, Cameroon, Central African Republic and Cambodia) to build and strengthen core activities for influenza preparedness and response in support of the International Health Regulations (2005) (IHR) implementation.
+ARI are among the leading causes of death in children under 5 years, but diagnosis and attribution are difficult and uncertain.
+The need for an efficient surveillance network for respiratory infections focused on influenza and respiratory viruses became clear in 2009 with the emergence and worldwide spread of a new pandemic strain of Influenza A(H1N1) virus.
+Continuous global surveillance is the cornerstone of preparedness and response.
+By this project, the Institut Pasteur and the international network will support the following overall goal: assist public health infrastructures of host countries (Senegal, Cameroon, Central African Republic and Cambodia) to build and strengthen core activities for influenza preparedness and response in support of the International Health Regulations (2005) (IHR) implementation.

 In selected countries, the main objectives are: